GusRuss89/omniglot-data-preprocessor/README.md

 If you want to actually run the pre-processor yourself, you'll first need to [https://github.com/brendenlake/omniglot/tree/master/python](get the zipped data from the Omniglot repo) and put it in a new folder in the root called `data`.
 You can then get started with `npm install` and then `npm start` or `electron .` to run.

 The pre-processor can only do one main folder at a time (E.g. images_background or images_evaluation).
 You'll find a variable called `dataDir` near the top of `app/app.js` where you can set that.

+##Code Quality##
+Is shit.
+You may get some errors.
+Sorry about that!